latraccia/sd-dss-util/README.md

 ### Parameters
 The following list contains all of the accepted parameters.

-* input file, passed as first parameter
+* input file, passed as first nameless parameter
 * `--output` or `-o`, the destination path (optionally, with a file name)
 * `--format` or `-f`, the signature format
 	* `CAdES`